TheSkynet1337/VRKayaking/README.md

 # Code
 Two Apk files are included that can be installed on a Meta Quest 2.
 # Original
-The original parcour can be found [here](https://github.com/wenjietseng/VR-locomotion-parkour.git).
+The original parkour can be found [here](https://github.com/wenjietseng/VR-locomotion-parkour.git).